-- 4.3.1 The following methodology is proposed in order to meet the aims and objectives of the watching brief at the Site.
-All works will be carried out in accordance with the CIfA's Standard and guidance: archaeological watching brief (CIfA 2014b), except where superseded by statements made below. - 4.3.2 The fieldwork will consist of the monitoring of groundwork and ground reduction, including service runs, across the Site. - 4.3.3 The watching brief will be undertaken by at least one experienced archaeologist subject to the number of site operations being undertaken at any one time.
+- 4.3.1 The following methodology proposed in order to meet the aims and objectives of the watching brief at the Site.
+All works will be carried out in accordance with the ClfA's Standard and guidance: archaeological watching brief (ClfA 2014b), except where superseded by statements made below. - 4.3.2 The fieldwork will consist of the monitoring of the excavation of geotechnical test pits and boreholes. - 4.3.3 The watching brief will be undertaken by at least one experienced archaeologist subject to the number of site operations being undertaken at any one time.
 The mechanical excavation will, where possible, be undertaken using a toothless ditching bucket and under constant supervision by WA.
 Machine excavation will proceed to the required construction levels or the top of archaeological levels whichever is the higher.
-Where practicable and without causing unreasonable delay to the groundwork programme, groundwork may be temporarily halted whilst investigations are carried out by WA staff. - 4.3.4 In the event that complex archaeological deposits and features, including human remains (see below) are revealed, these will be identified and made clear to the Archaeological Planning Officer, the Client and their groundwork contractor, who will allow reasonable access to WA staff, facilitating the excavation and recording of the archaeology present.
-Areas of archaeological interest will be marked up and suitably protected in advance of their investigation and clearance. - 4.3.5 The watching brief will be maintained throughout initial excavations and will be concluded when, in consultation with the Archaeological Planning Officer, it is clear that the potential for archaeological remains to be exposed has been exhausted. - 4.3.6 WA staff will investigate archaeological deposits and features by excavation and recording commensurate with the scale of work and using WA's pro forma recording system.
+Where practicable and without causing unreasonable delay to the groundwork programme, groundwork may be temporarily halted whilst WA staff carry out investigations. - 4.3.4 In the event that complex archaeological deposits and features, including human remains (see below) are revealed, these will be identified and made clear to GGAT, the Client and their groundwork contractor, who will allow reasonable access to WA staff, facilitating the excavation and recording of the archaeology present.
+Areas of archaeological interest will be marked up and suitably protected in advance of their investigation and clearance. - 4.3.5 The watching brief will be maintained throughout initial excavations and will be concluded when it is clear that the potential for archaeological remains to be exposed has been exhausted. - 4.3.6 WA staff will investigate archaeological deposits and features by excavation and recording commensurate with the scale of work and using WA's pro forma recording system.
 Where practical, and towards meeting the aims of the watching brief, excavation will include sampling of features and deposits in order to recover artefacts, ecofacts and dating evidence, and in order to determine stratigraphic relationships.
-Recording will include written, drawn, and photographic elements as conditions allow. - 4.3.7 Archaeological features and deposits will be surveyed using a Total Station/GPS and related to Ordnance Survey.
-If required, arrangements will be put in place with the Client in order for the Planning Archaeologist to monitor progress of the watching brief in site visits. - 4.3.8 Should extensive and well-preserved remains be found requiring a contingent excavation it will be necessary to agree with the Client and the Archaeological Planning Officer a programme for this, potentially extending the scope of archaeological works, whilst ensuring no unreasonable delay is caused to the groundwork programme.
+Recording will include written, drawn, and photographic elements as conditions allow. - 4.3.7 Archaeological features and deposits will be surveyed using a Total Station/GPS and related to Ordnance Survey Datum.
+If required, arrangements will be put in place with the Client in order for GGAT to monitor progress of the watching brief in site visits. - 4.3.8 Should extensive and well-preserved remains be found requiring a contingent excavation it will be necessary to agree with the Client and GGAT a programme for this, potentially extending the scope of archaeological works, whilst ensuring no unreasonable delay is caused to the groundwork programme.